UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 You can retrieve historic utilisation metrics for VMs in regions 5 and 6 only.

-1. Log in to the vCloud API.
+1. Log in to the Cloud Director API.

-    For more information, see [*How to access VMware Cloud Director through the vCloud API*](vmw-how-access-vcloud-api.md).
+    For more information, see [*How to access VMware Cloud Director through the Cloud Director API*](vmw-how-access-vcloud-api.md).

-2. Send the following request to the vCloud API to retrieve the historic utilisation metrics for the VM.
+2. Send the following request to the Cloud Director API to retrieve the historic utilisation metrics for the VM.

     ```none
     GET https://<vcloud_api_url>/api/vApp/<vm_id>/metrics/historic